 Camera and Lens: Canon EOS 5D Mark III with Tamron 24-70mm f/2.8

 I watched part of a workshop led by photographer Brooke Shaden over the summer and one thing she encourages others to “teach yourself to evolve.”
 Revisit an old picture, critique yourself and recreate it.
 So that’s what I did this week.
 My old picture was from 2010.
 I knew that straws could be a cool way to find my circle, so I thought about the execution of what I was wanting.
 I knew bright colors were a must and thought that backlighting would make it even more interesting, so I pulled out my light board.
-I tried a few different things; some where the straws were close together and look like a circle themselves, then more relaxed, and I change up my depth a field and my focal points to see what I capture differently.
+I tried a few different things; some where the straws were close together and look like a circle themselves, then more relaxed, and I changed up my depth a field and my focal points to see what I capture differently.

 And voila!
 This was my favorite out of my series.
 More of the color could be seen, I liked how the straws fell unevenly versus being bunched together, and even after getting the photo in Lightroom, I cropped the image to use the rule of thirds.
 I really like how it’s “bursting” into the camera and how clean the background turned out.
 It’s a bit abstract, it’s colorful and it makes me smile.